dgraph-io/dgraph/wiki/content/query-language/index.md

 The query first searches the graph, using indexes to make the search efficient, for all nodes with a `name` edge equalling "Blade Runner".
 For the found node the query then returns the listed outgoing edges.

-Every node had a unique identifier.
+Every node had a unique 64 bit identifier.
 The `_uid_` edge in the query above returns that identifier.
-If the required node is already known, rather than applying a function with `func:`, the node can be found directly with `id:`.
-If a node has an XID, it can also be found in the same way.
+If the required node is already known, then the function `uid` finds the node.

 Query Example: "Blade Runner" movie data found by UID.

 {{< runnable >}}
 {
-  bladerunner(id: 0x3cf6ed367ae4fa80) {
+  bladerunner(func: uid(0x3cf6ed367ae4fa80)) {
     _uid_
     name@en
     initial_release_date